InfiniteBlueGX/WarcSearcher/README.md

 # WarcSearcher
 A Python tool that performs regex keyword searches iteratively over the contents of local warc.gz files.
 Uses Python 3.11.4.
+(Currently in active development)

 Known informally as the "Media Un-Loser", this tool is designed to facilitate the parsing of large web archives ([WARC files](https://iipc.github.io/warc-specifications/specifications/warc-format/warc-1.1/)) with a variety of search criteria, primarily in the context of lost media searches.
 It also aims to package the results for sharing in collaborative online settings.